The Hawaiian practice of apology, forgiveness, gratitude, and love.

 They’ve been in school for over a week now, it’s time to pick up my brushes and learn this prayer all over again.

 Ho’oponopono.
 I’m sorry, I forgive you, thank you, and I love you.
 Four of the most powerful things a person can say to someone else.
 And, perhaps, also a reminder that they’re the four most powerful things a person can say to themselves.

-Rosa is married and the mother of 2 humans, 3 dogs, and 7.5 cats (one is a 6-year boarder while his mother completes her overseas work).
+Rosa is married and the mother of two humans, three dogs, and 7.5 cats.
 Writing, arts and crafts and all things pink are her primary sources of sanity.